Doomlazer/SQ3-TUCR-EPP/README.md

 'Morph' will cycle through the three different pet styles (see insert image above).
 The inital style is chosen randomly at the start of a new game, so use the morph to select your preference.

 This is a draft version: Pet art, style variations and commands are likely to change.
-The pet will likely show up in inappropriate screens or out of scale until it's been fully debugged.
+The pet may show up in inappropriate screens or out of scale until it's been fully debugged.

 ### AstroChicken Fighting